Common Restrictive Covenants in Business Contracts

 - In business sales agreements, in which the original owner agrees not to compete with the new owner over a specific time and area and in a similar business.
 In this situation, the seller receives specific compensation for the agreement not to compete.

-A non-solicitation agreement restricts someone from soliciting employees or customers of a business.
+- Non-Solicitation: A non-solicitation agreement restricts someone from soliciting employees or customers of a business.
 In a common case, an employee who leaves a company agrees not to solicit other employees to work for him or her.
-For example, Joe leave XYZ Manufacturing and he wants to take Sally, his fantastic administrative assistant with him.
+For example, Joe leaves XYZ Manufacturing and he wants to take Sally, his fantastic administrative assistant with him.
 If he had signed a non-solicitation agreement, he would not be allowed to take her along.
-Non-solicitation agreements are common in professional practices, and in many cases the professional who is leaving is also restrained from soliciting clients, customers, or patients of the practice.
+Non-solicitation agreements are common in professional practices, and in many cases, the professional who is leaving is also restrained from soliciting clients, customers, or patients of the practice.

 All three types of agreements have the purpose of trying to prevent someone from taking something from a business - customers, employees, business in general, proprietary products or trade secrets.